nicholasyager/overgrown-to-thriving/presentation.md

 # Ways to keep the weeds under control

 1. **Perform code reviews for every change, and make reviews easy!**
-   - Show your DAG changes
+   - Show how your DAG changes in each PR
+   - Pick your SQL coding conventions and enforce it using SQL formatters
    - Use CI/CD and dbt tests
-   - Pick your SQL syntax and enforce it using SQL formatters.

 <div class="footer">
   <div class="logo">